 The concept is simple: the Arduino board is the Master which decides which robot does what.
 It receives data from sensors or user inputs, and sends different commands to the robots via digital pins.
 To start a command on Ned, the Arduino will send a digital signal.
 It will have to wait for a response (another digital signal on another pin) to know that the robot has finished.

 Each robot is a slave.
-It has predefined set of commands, and wait for the Arduino to send it a digital signal.
+It has a predefined set of commands, and waits for the Arduino to send it a digital signal.
 Upon reception of the signal, a given command is started, and once finished, Ned will send another digital signal to the Arduino, to notify it has finish the command’s execution.

 Before powering anything on, make sure that Ned and the Arduino share a common ground (black wire).

 Then, you can plug up to 6 wires on the 6 digital pins at the back of Ned.
 On the Arduino, plug the wires on digital pins.
 You will then have to choose which pins are set as INPUTS and OUTPUTS (choose appropriate colors to avoid mistakes in the future).

 In this example, we are using 4 wires: